TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorfsfreezefailed.md

 ## **Recommended Document**

-We have identified that your backup operation failed because the VM failed to freeze one or more mount-points to take a file-system consistent snapshot.
-To resolve the this issue refer the [article](https://aka.ms/AB-UserErrorFsFreezeFailed) and then retry your operation.
+To resolve UserErrorFsFreezeFailed issue refer the [article](https://aka.ms/AB-UserErrorFsFreezeFailed) and then retry your operation.